Watts-Lab/deliberation-assets/projects/weinstein_listening/disagreeing_dyads/presurvey/PIA_1.md

 type: multipleChoice
 ---

-### Please indicate you attitude toward this topic
+### Please indicate your attitude toward this topic.

 ---